Our mission at the Texas Trail Challenge Club is to promote safety and education while building a better bond with our horses.

-- Trails are 7 to 12 miles over natural terrain
+- Trails are 7 to 10 miles over natural terrain.

-The course is designed using natural obstacles and situations a Rider might encounter on a trail ride.
-The rider might expect to be judged on opening a gate, maneuvering through a creek, executing an up or downhill.
-Other obstacles encountered might be: side passing over logs, backing up in patterns, dragging objects, and handling a horse in-hand like sending them into a pond or through a gate.
-Rider/horse teams are judged strictly on how well they negotiate through an obstacle with an emphasis on calmness and safety.
+A trail challenge is designed using natural obstacles, or man-made obstacles that simulate what a rider may encounter on a trail.
+Some obstacles may include maneuvering through a creek, opening a gate, executing an up or downhill.
+Other obstacles encountered might be side- passing over logs, backing through patterns, dragging objects and handling a horse in-hand such as sending them into a pond or over a small jump.

 Each rider/horse team is judged on how well they negotiate an obstacle.
 Emphasis is on teamwork, safety, willingness/calmness of the horse as well as the rider’s cues and balance to help their horse complete the obstacle.

 TTCC usually hosts 20 or more separate trail challenges (rides) during a year, held at private ranches, horse camps, and state parks.
 Locations are as far east as Bullard, as far west as El Dorado, as far north as Decatur and as far south as Three Rivers.

 Some ride locations have horse pens and hookups for living quarter trailers.
 Some have cabins for rent.
 Other locations are primitive camping only where horses must be high-tied or put into portable pens brought by their owners.